I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

 - The Best Survey Sites That Actually Pay You Cash For Your Opinions

 Step 1: Register A Domain Name

 The domain name is your web address.
 For example, our domain name is LivingLowKey.com.

-We probably spent a week going back and forth on different names we wanted to use until we landed on Living Low Key.
-It just stuck with us and we kept coming back to it.
+We probably spent two weeks going back and forth on different names until we decided on Living Low Key.
+It just stuck with us, and we kept coming back to it.

 Step 2: Choose Your Hosting Plan